 Metabolic syndrome is a cluster including hyperglycaemia, obesity, hypertension, and hypertriglyceridaemia as a result of biochemical and physiological alterations and can increase the risk of cardiovascular disease and diabetes.
 Fundamental research on this disease requires validated animal models.
 One potential animal model that is rapidly gaining in popularity is zebrafish (Danio rerio).
 The use of zebrafish as an animal model conveys several advantages, including high human genetic homology, transparent embryos and larvae that allow easier visualization.
 This review discusses how zebrafish models contribute to the development of metabolic syndrome studies.
 Different diseases in the cluster of metabolic syndrome, such as hyperglycaemia, obesity, diabetes, and hypertriglyceridaemia, have been successfully studied using zebrafish; and the model is promising for hypertension and cardiovascular metabolic-related diseases due to its genetic similarity to mammals.
 Genetic mutation, chemical induction, and dietary alteration are among the tools used to improve zebrafish models.
 This field is expanding, and thus, more effective and efficient techniques are currently developed to fulfil the increasing demand for thorough investigations.

 Dietary antioxidant supplements such as L-glutathione have gained considerable attention in dermatology and cosmeceutical fields.
-L-Glutathione possesses antiaging, antimelanogenic, antioxidant, and anticancer properties.
-This study aimed to investigate the inhibitory effects of L-glutathione on melanogenesis activity and oxidative stress in UVB-irradiated BALB/c mice.
-Eighteen female BALB/c mice were randomly divided into 3 groups: a control group (n=6), a group without UVB irradiation and L-glutathione administration; a UVB irradiated group (n=6), a group irradiated with a UVB dose of 250 mJ/cm2 for 3 minutes; and a treatment group (n=6), a group irradiated with UVB and treated with 100 mg/kg of L-glutathione by oral gavage.
+L-glutathione possesses antiaging, antimelanogenic, antioxidant, and anticancer properties.
+This study aimed to investigate the inhibitory effects of L-glutathione on melanogenesis activity and oxidative stress in ultraviolet B (UVB)-irradiated BALB/c mice.
+Eighteen female BALB/c mice were randomly divided into 3 groups: a control group (n=6), a group without UVB irradiation and L-glutathione administration; a UVB irradiated group (n=6), a group irradiated with a UVB dose of 250 mJ/cm2 for 3 min; and a treatment group (n=6), a group irradiated with UVB and treated with 100 mg/kg of L-glutathione by oral gavage.
 Treatment was given for 14 days, and UVB irradiation was given on days 9, 11, and 13.
-Oral L-glutathione significantly (p<0.05) reduced lipid peroxidation and elevated superoxide dismutase activity the and glutathione level.
-L-Glutathione also inhibited melanin content and tyrosinase activity significantly (p<0.05) as compared with the UVB-irradiated group.
+Oral L-glutathione significantly (P<0.05) reduced lipid peroxidation and elevated superoxide dismutase activity the and glutathione level.
+L-glutathione also inhibited melanin content and tyrosinase activity significantly (P<0.05) as compared with the UVB-irradiated group.
 Histopathological examination also showed that L-glutathione reduced the deposition of melanin pigment in the basal layer of the epidermis as compared with that in UVB-irradiated mice.
-All in all, the present study demonstrated that L-glutathione has the potential to be developed as a photoprotection agent against UVB- induced oxidative stress and melanogenesis.
+All in all, the present study demonstrated that L-glutathione has the potential to be developed as a photoprotection agent against UVB-induced oxidative stress and melanogenesis.